vinayhpl/k8s/README.md

 **etcd (Key-Value Store)**
 * API Server is the only component that directly interacts with etcd(because both exists on same plane) and Stores all cluster state data of pods, nodes, deployments, configs(as every communication happens through API Server).

+## Componenets use API Server In Data Plane

+**Kubelet**
+ * The Kubelet periodically fetches pod specifications from the API Server to ensure that the desired state of the cluster matches the actual state on the worker node to apply configuration changes as needed.
+(Recover from failures automatically, Handle scaling and updates dynamically, Efficient Resource Allocation etc etc) .
+ * Reports node health & status back to the API Server.

 +----------------------------------------------------+
 |                     Control Plane                  |
 | -------------------------------------------------- |